 Make sure that “outgoing server (SMTP) requires authentication” is checked. [example image – opens a new tab]

 Server port numbers: [example image – opens a new tab]

-When traveling or otherwise away from your computer, you can easily continue to use your email account with our webmail interface.
-Using your web browser, simply go to the webmail login page for your domain using the following format:
+When traveling or otherwise away from your computer, you can easily continue to use your email account with my webmail interface.
+Using your web browser, simply go to the webmail login page for the domain using the following format:

 You must log in using your entire email address and password.
 You will then be presented with options as to what webmail interface you wish to use.
 I personally use the HordeMail choice, but you may prefer another.
 Be sure to log out when you are finished.